sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 * **In which species is most of the research on `NCDN` done?**

 ??? done "Answer"
+    * For the model species in which studies are preformed, normally, there is high quality, manually curated information with easy link to the publication sources.
+For non-model species for which no specific research was performed, all the information that we can find is deduced by sequence similarity to model species
+    * Mouse but mostly rat

 Two other ways to shed light into a gene's function are checking its subcellular localization and its sequence features (domains, variants…).
 We can find information on both of these aspects in Uniprot.
 First, focus on the subcellular location.
 There is one section dedicated to this in all Uniprot gene pages.
 Explore all the ones we opened before.